ywangd/midle/README.md

 ```

 The file inclusion can be nested and MIDLE will recursively expand all file
 inclusions.
-The file to be included can be given in relative path as above or in
+The file to be included can be given as relative path as shown above
-full qualified path such as `/home/user/input1`.
-If file name or path contains
+or as a full qualified path such as `@/home/user/input1`.
+If file name or path
-whitespace, double or single quotes can be used as `"/home/user/input 1"`.
-Note
+contains whitespace, double or single quotes can be used as `@"/home/user/input
-that expansion of included files is done in a pre-process step and is not a
+1"`.
+Note that expansion of included files is done in a pre-process step and is
-function of the parser.
-This also means the `@` directive can only be used in
+not a function of the parser.
+This also means the `@` directive can only be used
-file input.
+in file input.

 A second argument can be used to pass values to variables in the expression.